What is a Medical Power of Attorney?

 - Healthcare institutions where you receive care

-Always bring a copy of your medical power of attorney if you are admitted to the hospital, even for an outpatient procedure.
+Always bring a copy of your medical power of attorney if admitted to the hospital, even for an outpatient procedure.

 Distributing copies of your MPOA is critical.
 Your advance directives will only be followed if your healthcare providers can access them in your time of need.